leigh-johnson/leigh-johnson.github.io/_posts/2015-4-23-how-to-setup-OSX-multiboot.md

 1. Open the **App Store** & browse to the **Purchases** tab.
 2. Download the versions of OS X you'll need.
 If you see an error that prompts *Would you like to continue?*, press continue.
-3. If your current version of OS X is ahead of the one you just downloaded, you'll see can error: *This copy of "Install OS X" application is too old to be opened on this version of OS X*.
+3. If your current version of OS X is ahead of the one you just downloaded, you'll see an error: *This copy of "Install OS X" application is too old to be opened on this version of OS X*.
 Dismiss this error by pressing the quit button.

 ### Partition the HDD (Part 1)